 - 1/8 teaspoon cayenne pepper

-- 1 (28-ounce) can crushed tomatoes
+- 1 can crushed tomatoes (28 ounces)

-- 1 (10-ounce) package frozen peas
+- 1 package frozen peas (10 ounces)

-- 1/2 cup 2% plain Greek yogurt***
+- 1/2 cup 2% plain Greek yogurt*** (see note)

-- 1/4 cup fresh cilantro, roughly chopped
+- 1/4 cup fresh cilantro roughly chopped

 - Add the 5 tablespoons of yogurt and stir until the paneer pieces are evenly coated.
 Let marinate at room temperature for 20 minutes or refrigerate and marinate overnight.
-Preheat the oven to 400 degrees F.
+Preheat the oven to 400°F.

-- Line a large baking sheet with aluminum foil and place an oven-safe baking rack on top (I use a cooling rack that is oven safe).
-Coat the rack with nonstick spray, then arrange the paneer cubes on top in an even layer, discarding any excess marinade.
+- Line a large baking sheet with aluminum foil and coat with nonstick spray.
+Arrange the paneer cubes on top in an even layer, discarding any excess marinade.

-- While the paneer bakes, prepare the masala (sauce): Heat the coconut oil over medium low in a large, sturdy skillet.
+- While the paneer bakes, prepare the masala.
+Heat the coconut oil over medium-low in a large, sturdy skillet.
 Once hot, add the bell pepper, cauliflower, onion, ginger, garlic, salt, and pepper.
-Cook, stirring occasionally, for 1 minute, then increase the heat to medium and continue cooking until the vegetables are tender and the onion is translucent, about 12 to 15 minutes.
+Cook, stirring occasionally, for 1 minute, then increase the heat to medium and continue cooking until the vegetables are tender and the onion is translucent; about 12 to 15 minutes.
 Do not let the onion brown—if it starts to turn brown, reduce the heat and continue cooking until soft.

 - Remove from heat and let cool for 1 minute.
 Stir in the 1/2 cup yogurt.
 Taste and add additional salt and pepper as desired.
 Sprinkle with cilantro and serve warm with naan bread or brown rice.

-- *Paneer is an Indian cheese that is high in protein, mild in flavor, and absolutely delicious!
-There are not any direct substitutes, so I really recommend seeking it out.
+- *ABOUT PANEER: Paneer is an Indian cheese that is high in protein, mild in flavor, and delicious!
+There are not any direct substitutes, so I recommend seeking it out.
 Try Indian grocery stores or delis or a specialty foods store.
 Otherwise, you can substitute diced boneless, skinless chicken, though you will need to adjust the cooking time accordingly.
 It could also work to swap extra firm tofu that has as much moisture pressed out as possible, though I have not tried either of these swaps myself.